harshasenchati/Microsoft-Clone-Tailwind/README.md

   ```bash
 npm start
 ```
+This will start the development server and typically open the application in your default browser.
+If it doesn’t, you can manually navigate to http://localhost:3000 in your browser.
 ## Usage
-After following the setup steps, you can open your browser and navigate to http://localhost:3000 to view and interact with Microsoft-Tailwind application.
+After following the setup steps, open your browser and navigate to http://localhost:3000 to view and interact with the Microsoft-Tailwind application.

 ## License
 This project is licensed under the MIT License.